flutter/website/src/community/china.md

 After these steps, you should be able to continue [setting up Flutter](/docs/get-started/editor) normally.
-From here on, packages fetched by `flutter packages get` are downloaded from `flutter-io.cn` in any shell where `PUB_HOSTED_URL` and `FLUTTER_STORAGE_BASE_URL` are set.
+From here on, packages fetched by `flutter pub get` are downloaded from `flutter-io.cn` in any shell where `PUB_HOSTED_URL` and `FLUTTER_STORAGE_BASE_URL` are set.